 1.)
 They’re cold

-If you have a Jack Russell dog and you think it is shaking because of its excess energy, check if it is cold.
+If you have a Jack Russell dog and you think it is shaking because of its excess energy, check if he is getting cold.
 If the temperature of the room your Jack Russell is in is too low, he might be shaking because he can’t tolerate the low temperature.

 2.)
 They’re scared